minio/docs/source/reference/minio-mc/mc-support-perf.rst

 .. mc-cmd:: site-replication
    :fullpath:

-   Measure the network throughput of site replication operations between configured peers.
+   Measure the speed of site replication operations from the specified ``ALIAS`` to other configured peers.

    .. code-block:: shell